smalluban/neck/README.md

 Neck is a library that adds number of features to Backbone.js:

-* Events driven two way data-binding between controller and view (no dirty checking)
+* Event driven data-binding between controller and view (no dirty checking)
 * Simple dependeny injection module working with CommonJS out of the box
 * Templating working with any JavaScript template engine
 * Over a dozen helpers for view logic: